})();

 Situation: The Martinez family, traveling in a Honda Pilot with two young children, planned an 8 AM departure for their Boston road trip weather adventure in late September.

 Challenge: Dense fog reduced visibility to less than 100 yards along coastal Connecticut from 6-10 AM, with Massachusetts State Police issuing travel advisories.
-The family initially attempted to proceed but pulled over after encountering near-miss situations.
+The family wisely pulled over immediately when they encountered dangerous visibility conditions rather than continuing in unsafe conditions.

 Weather Data: Rhode Island Department of Transportation reported similar conditions extending through Providence area, affecting overall Northeast corridor driving conditions for over 150 miles of the route.